TUM-NLP/wmt25-lrsl-evaluation/README.md

   version: 0.0
 ```

+### Changing the prompt

 The `doc_to_text` prompts the model to put pseudo-html tags around the translation, and then the translation is post-processed with `filter_list` to only consider anything inside these tags.
 (We do this because LLMs like to output other text, such as explanations.)
 The output is compared to `doc_to_target` for metrics. `{{de}}` and `{{hsb}}` refer to columns in the CSV.

+### Reducing the development set size

-You are welcome to change these `.yaml` files however you see fit.
-For example, you might notice that the MT evaluation takes a while so you could create a new CSV file with fewer examples, and then change the path `test` under `data_files`.
+You might notice that the MT evaluation takes a while, so for development purposes you can evaluate on a smaller dev set by adding the flag `--limit {n}` to the command line arguments.

+## Further Information

 More information can be found in the original [lm-evaluation-harness](https://github.com/EleutherAI/lm-evaluation-harness) repo.
 The final evaluation will be done on outputs you submit, so you have full control over any pre-processing, prompting, and post-processing.